giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

 ### Giant Swarm API

 The Giant Swarm API (GS API) is a customer facing API that is usually whitelisted for only a certain IP range within the customer's network.
-This layer covers the API itself, but also its easy to use client manifestations in form of the Happa Web UI and `gsctl` CLI.
+This layer covers the API itself, but also its client manifestations in form of the Happa Web UI and `gsctl` CLI.

-On this layer there's two types of access:
+On this layer there's two levels of access:

 1. Giant Swarm API admin